hackclub/hackclub/workshops/portfolio/README.md

 To go over the vocabulary of what we just did:

-- we added the new tag, `body`
+- We added the new tag, `body`
-- this selects all the `body` elements on the page (there's only 1)
+- This selects all the `body` elements on the page (there's only 1)
-- and then we select the body tag and set one of it's properties, `text-align`, to `center`.
+- And then we select the body tag and set one of it's properties, `text-align`, to `center`.
 This centers everything inside of the body tag

 This is one way to center everything on the page.